NodeBE4/opinion/_posts/2022-08-15-EnclavedMicrostate.md

 *snrks in Cantonese*

+----- __711.14__ -----2022-08-21 21:31:57+08:00:

+仆街 *puk gaai* literally means 'fall onto the street' or more idiomatically 'drop dead', but elevated to the level of mild profanity.
+Sometimes used as an expression of annoyance along the lines of just saying 'fuck' or 'shit', and sometimes also usable as a noun to refer to a person as a prick.
+Often shortened to PK.

 ### 712: [What religion has the most historical evidence to back it up?](https://old.reddit.com/r/AskHistorians/comments/wplqjo/what_religion_has_the_most_historical_evidence_to/), submitted on 2022-08-16 13:22:26+08:00.

 ----- __712.1__ -----2022-08-16 15:10:29+08:00: